hnaseem1/taxi-fare-api/README.md

 Highlights of the project:

-* Most popular web technologies are used to develop this application such as Ruby on Rails, Javascript, Ajax, PostgreSQL, HTML5, CSS3 and SASS
+* Most popular web technologies are used to develop this application such as Ruby on Rails, Javascript, Ajax, PostgreSQL, HTML5, CSS3 and SASS.
+Combines the power of MVC with JQuerty with a sprinkle of HTML and CSS!

 * Uses data from third-party APIs such as Uber, Lyft and Google APIs